-Almost £1m of Government grants will fund measures to reduce crime and antisocial behaviour in some of Cleveland’s most vulnerable communities.
+Almost £1m of Government grants have funded measures to reduce crime and antisocial behaviour in some of Cleveland’s most vulnerable communities.

-Cleveland Office of the Police and Crime Commissioner (OPCC) has been allocated £999,999.84, as part of the Home Office’s £43m Safer Streets 5 Fund.
+Cleveland Office of the Police and Crime Commissioner (OPCC) was allocated £999,999.84, as part of the Home Office’s £43m Safer Streets 5 Fund.

-Safer Streets 5 runs from October 2023 until March 2025.
-It will target five areas identified as crime and antisocial behaviour “hotspots.”
+Safer Streets 5 ran from October 2023 until the end of March 2025.
+It targetted five areas identified as crime and antisocial behaviour “hotspots.”

 Hotspots are neighbourhoods disproportionately and persistently affected by the types of crime covered by the fund.